roadrunner-server/docs/plugins/server.md

     # Default: ""
     user: ""

-    # Script execute timeout
-    #
-    # Default: 60s [60m, 60h], if used w/o units its means - NANOSECONDS.
+    # Timeout after the command starts.
+Default: 60s.
+Include a unit.
     exec_timeout: 20s

-    # Environment variables for the worker processes.
+    # Environment variables for the initialization command.
     #
     # Default: <empty map>
     env:
-      - SOME_KEY: "SOME_VALUE"
+      SOME_KEY: "SOME_VALUE"
-      - SOME_KEY2: "SOME_VALUE2"
+      SOME_KEY2: "SOME_VALUE2"

     # Exit RR if the `on_init` command fails or exceeds the `exec_timeout`.
     exit_on_error: false